 (iv) All transactions with these related parties are priced at arm's length basis.
 The amounts outstanding are unsecured and will be settled in cash.
 There have been no instances of amounts due to or due from related parties that have been written back or written off or otherwise provided for during the year.

-29 Contingent liabilities and commitments
+29. Contingent liabilities and commitments (a) Contingent liabilities

 Claims against the company not acknowledged as debt

-in progress, the company received demand notices from the TANGEDCO towards this disputed claim of ' 109 Lakh for the above cited period and additional demand for the period from July 2007 to July 2010 amounting to ' 112 Lakh along with Belated Payment Surcharge (“BPSC") on the principal amounts pertaining to the period June 2005 to July 2010 and was demanded to be settled within the stipulated time frame, failure to which the supply of electricity was threatened to be disconnected.
-The Company proposed to pay the dues in installments under protest and simultaneously proceed with the legal resolutions in the manner directed by the Hon'ble Madras High Court.
+In January 2008, the Company had received a demand from the Tamil Nadu Generation and Distribution Corporation Limited (“TANGEDCO”) for an amount of ' 109 lakhs towards differential amount of charges arising from reclassification on the tariff category applicable to the Company with retrospective effect from June 2005 till June 2007.
+The Company had filed a writ with Hon'ble High Court of Madras seeking relief from the demand.
+During the previous year, the Hon'ble High Court of Madras vide its order dated 12 January 2022 directed the Company to approach the Electricity Regulatory Commission to get the grievances settled and instructed the Commission to conclude the plea in line with applicable provisions laid down by the Commission in this regard.
+While the procedural approach as directed by the Hon'ble High Court was in progress, the company received demand notices from the TANGEDCO towards this disputed claim of ' 109 Lakh for the above cited period and additional demand for the period from July 2007 to July 2010 amounting to ' 112 Lakhs along with Belated Payment Surcharge (“BPSC”) on the principal amounts pertaining to the period June 2005 to July 2010 and was demanded to be settled within the stipulated time frame, failure to which the supply of electricity was threatened to be disconnected.
+The Company proposed to pay the dues in instalments under protest and simultaneously proceed with the legal resolutions in the manner directed by the Hon'ble Madras High Court.
 The Company made provision towards principal charges of ' 221 Lakhs.
 The BPSC amounting to ' 457 lakh has been considered by the Company as contingent liability.
-Based on management assessment and professional advice receieved by the management, Company is confident that the demand raised will not be payable by the Company and expects that the outcome of the appeal is yet to be made will be favourable to the Company.
+Based on management assessment and professional advice received by the management, company is confident that the demand raised will not be payable by the company and expects that the outcome of the appeal is yet to be made will be favourable to the company.

 (b) Commitments